software-students-spring2025/3-python-package-push-then-pull/README.md

 We welcome contributions!
 If you'd like to contribute to our package, here's how to set up your development environment:

-1. Install python (version 3.10 or higher) and [pipenv](https://packaging.python.org/en/latest/tutorials/managing-dependencies/#managing-dependencies) if not already installed.
+1. This module requires Python version 3.10 or higher.
+Install Python and [pipenv](https://packaging.python.org/en/latest/tutorials/managing-dependencies/#managing-dependencies) if not already installed.
 2. Clone our git repository to your local machine.
 Run `git clone https://github.com/software-students-spring2025/3-python-package-push-then-pull.git`
 3. Go to your cloned project directory, then create and activate a virtual environment: `pipenv shell`
 4. Inside your active virtual environment, install the following dependencies by running these commands: